US consumer spending up 5.6%, but virus could stall gains

 Now, with confirmed viral infections rising in a majority of states, many businesses have had to pause their re-openings or close a second time and cut jobs, thereby putting consumers under renewed pressure.
 The number of laid-off Americans who have applied for unemployment benefits has topped 1 million for 19 straight weeks.
 All told, roughly 30 million people are out of work, the government says.

+Friday's Commerce Department report showed that the June increase in consumer spending coincided with a 1.1% drop in personal incomes, which followed an even bigger 4.4% fall in incomes in May.
+Those sharp declines followed a 12.1% surge in incomes in April as a flood of government aid began to be distributed, notably $1,200 checks for many individuals and a $600 a week in federal unemployment benefits.

-And a standoff in Congress over extending further support to struggling households and businesses threatens to hurt millions of the unemployed.
-That, in turn, would weaken spending by consumers, the primary driver of the economy.
+The $1,200 checks have been largely spent, though, and the $600 in unemployment benefits is expiring.
+A standoff in Congress has prevented lawmakers from agreeing on an extension of the benefits, thereby threatening to squeeze millions of the unemployed.
+Doing so would weaken spending by consumers, the primary driver of the economy.

+What's more, recent patterns suggest that consumers have reduced their spending in the past couple of weeks.
+JPMorgan Chase, which tracks total spending by its 30 million debit and credit card holders, notes that as of July 20, their spending had dropped to a five-week low.
+Spending levels remain about 12% below pre-pandemic levels, though up from a 40% plunge in early April.

+“While consumers felt more at ease spending in June, real-time data point to plateauing demand since early July," Gregory Daco, chief U.S. economist at Oxford Economics, wrote in a research note.
+“With the health situation deteriorating, fiscal aid running dry, employment cooling and confidence ebbing, the risks are skewed to the downside.”

 The economic contraction was driven by a deep pullback in consumer spending, which fell at a record pace as travel froze up and shutdown orders forced many restaurants, bars, entertainment venues and other retailers to close.